Fantastic-Fanta/The-Fantastic-Town-API/Gapfiller/README.md

 # Gapfiller tool for Town
-The maths here and method are the exact same as the Blender Importer, refer to that directory if you are interested.
+The maths here and method are the exact same as the Blender Importer ([triangle to wedge maths](https://github.com/Fantastic-Fanta/The-Fantastic-Town-API/blob/main/Blender_Importer/TriangleToWedges.py)), refer to that directory if you are interested.
 This will only explain how the tool can be accessed and used.

 **Step 1:**
 Find a gap that you want to fill, move 3 spheres (or any part) to define the corners of a triangle.